UrbanInstitute/cost-of-affordable-housing/TO_DO.md

     or reset and action button
      remember that the button or sentence whatever it is need to be obvious and connect to the action

--Move the gray “apartments / AMI renters” figures under the Gap numbers (instead of above)

 -Where the roof meets the house, can we replace this gap with a subtle shadow?
 This has bugged me since day one and I can’t seem to let it go.
 (Thinking something like this )

 -The developer dude having pink lips is still kinda weird for me.
 Can his mouth just be black?